 Nonprofit Resources

-Church bookstores can be wonderful resources for attendees as well as the church.
-These stores can give attendees convenient access to study guides their small group is using, books mentioned in the sermon series, inspirational gifts, and many other worthy items.
-At the same time, they enable churches to offer convenient access to worship and study materials tailored to the particular interests of the congregation.
+Church bookstores can serve as valuable resources for both congregants and the church itself.
+These stores can provide convenient access to study guides for small groups, books referenced in sermons, inspirational gifts, and other items that support spiritual growth.
+They also allow churches to offer convenient access to curated worship and study resources aligned with the congregation’s interests and needs.

 Defining the Purpose of Your Bookstore

-Whether your church is considering opening a bookstore or you already have one, we recommend that you work with your church leadership to answer and document the following:
+Whether your church is considering opening a bookstore or you already have one, we recommend that you work with your church leadership to document the following:

 - Why your church wants to operate its own bookstore